Skip to content

 2. The index itself.

-Anytime an existing index's value changes, the transform function is not rerun, instead, that index's corresponding source is updated with the new value.
+Anytime an existing index's value changes, the constructor function is not rerun, instead, that index's corresponding source is updated with the new value.

 Returns a source holding an array of instances currently shown.